 - Oxford Cloth Button Downs (sometimes)

-In this comprehensive guide we touched on 4 various ways to tuck in your shirt, several reasons for tucking in and keeping your shirt untucked, how to keep your shirt tucked in all day and share some style inspiration on how to wear the different shirt tucks.
+In this comprehensive shirt tuck guide we touched on 4 different ways to tuck in your shirt, several reasons for tucking in and keeping your shirt untucked, how to keep your shirt tucked in all day and shared some style inspiration on how to wear the different shirt tucks.

 I think that’s just about everything you’ll want to know about tucking in your shirt.
 That’s it for now, I hope you got some value out of this!